kharesimran/GeoPythonWorkshop/README.md

 For the GeoPython Workshop, Easy Programming QGIS with Python for Expression Functions.

 ## What can we accomplish with Custom Python Expression Functions in QGIS?
-  Expression functions in QGIS give us the power to perform tasks in a customized way suited to our specific needs.
-Some of those tasks are:
+  Expression functions in QGIS give us the power to perform tasks in a customized way.
+During this workshop we will discuss how we can write functions for the following tasks to meet our specific needs.
   * Feature selection
   * Field calculation
   * Feature labeling